4D5A/4d5a.github.io/_posts/2022-09-02-active-directory-elevated-users-health-check.md

 After discussing the report with others, and I questioned if the tool was identifying which accounts had elevated privileges by looking at the value of the adminCount attribute on Active Directory User Objects.

 When an Active Directory Object is added to Protected Active Directory group<sup>1</sup> (these are different from the Protected Users Security Group), a few things take place.
-One of the updates to the Active Directory Object that is a member of a protected Active Directory group, is the value of the object's adminCount attribute is updated from <NOT SET> ($null) to "1".<sup>2</sup> A value of "1" for the adminCount attribute, indicates the Active Directory Object currently or previously had elevated privileges as a reulst of being a member of a protected Active Directory group.
+One of the updates to the Active Directory Object that is a member of a protected Active Directory group, is the value of the object's adminCount attribute is updated from ```<NOT SET>``` or ```($null)``` to ```1```.<sup>2</sup> A value of "1" for the adminCount attribute, indicates the Active Directory Object currently or previously had elevated privileges as a reulst of being a member of a protected Active Directory group.

-> [!NOTE]
-> If you remove an Active Directory object from all protected Active Directory groups, SDPROP does not reset the value of the adminCount Active Directory attribute to "0" or <NOT SET>
+> If you remove an Active Directory object from all protected Active Directory groups, SDProp does not reset the value of the adminCount Active Directory attribute to "0" or <NOT SET>